bhoffman0/CSAwesome2/_sources/Tests/test1nt.rst

    :answer_d: IV
    :answer_e: An ArrayIndexOutOfBoundsException will be thrown.
    :correct: c
-   :feedback_a: Since the inside for loop starts with t = 0  and continues while t < i (and i begins at 0) it will not be print out every single element of the 4x4 matrix.
+   :feedback_a: Since the inside for loop starts with t = 0  and continues while t &lt; i (and i begins at 0) it will not be print out every single element of the 4x4 matrix.
-   :feedback_b: This anwser is not correct because our inside for loop will start with t = 0 and loop while t < i and, as such, the entire first row of our matrix will be ignored, since both t and i = 0 and t is not less than i.
+   :feedback_b: This anwser is not correct because our inside for loop will start with t = 0 and loop while t &lt; i and, as such, the entire first row of our matrix will be ignored, since both t and i = 0 and t is not less than i.
    :feedback_c: When i = 0, the inner for loop does not get executed and the entire first row of the matrix is ignored.
 When i = 1 t goes from 0 to 0 and the element matrix[1][0] will be printed out.
 Similarly, when i = 2 we will print out elements matrix[2][0] and matrix[2][1].
 Finally, when i = 3, we will print out matrix[3][0], matrix[3][1] and matrix[3][2].
    :feedback_d: This would be the correct anwser if we kept incrementing i by one (the outer for loop) but the inner for variable t would always be 0.
 We would get the first element of each row.
    :feedback_e: We will not get an index out of bounds exception since we made sure to increment i only until the max length of the array and the other variable we use to index, t, will only increase while it is still less than i.